Adgev/open-ccf/typologies_library/incident_typology/enisa+.md

 # Incident typology "ENISA+"

-This is the Open CCF ENISA+ incident typology.
+This is the OpenCCF ENISA+ incident typology.

 Version: 1.0